Providing assistance to relieve human suffering and loss caused

-The Relief Fund was established by the Community Foundation of Howard County to help address needs in the aftermath of a disaster or tragedy within Howard County.
-The CFHoCo Board uses several factors to decide when to activate the fund, including the severity of the incident, impact on the community, the needs of residents and businesses, and the availability of resources.
+The Relief Fund was established by the Community Foundation of Howard County (“CFHoCo”) to help address needs in the aftermath of a natural or civil disaster or an emergency hardship within Howard County.
+The CFHoCo uses several factors to decide when to activate the fund including, but not limited to, the severity of the incident, impact on the community, the needs of residents and businesses, and the availability of resources.

-In partnership with nonprofits and government agencies providing direct services, and based on the amount of donations received, the Fund will prioritize assistance as follows:
+In partnership with nonprofits and government agencies providing direct services to individuals, businesses, 501(c)3 organizations, and based on the amount of donations received, the Fund will prioritize assistance as follows:

-- Immediate Relief Efforts — In the initial aftermath of a disaster or tragedy government agencies and nonprofit service organizations provide food, shelter, water, medical care, clothing, and other aid.
+- Immediate Relief Efforts — In the initial aftermath of a disaster or tragedy government agencies and nonprofit service organizations begin providing aid to relieve human suffering, including the provision of food, water, shelter, medical care, clothing, and other aid.
 Initial grants will be made to organizations providing these emergency services.

 - Short-Term Recovery – Immediately following the disaster or tragedy critical recovery work begins.
 Service providers work tirelessly to ensure continued access to basic necessities such as food, safe drinking water, temporary or transitional shelter, clothing, and other services.
 Assistance centers centralize access to needed services related to finances, insurance, subsidy programs, unemployment and job placement, counseling services, pet care, and other services.
 Subsequent grants will be made to organizations providing these critical services.